High-Growth Investing: PEG Ratio Secrets Revealed

 • Favorable PEG: When Lynch identified a PEG ratio of less than 1, he considered the stock potentially undervalued, assuming the earnings growth estimates were reliable.
 He reasoned that a lower PEG ratio signified an investor paid less for each unit of future earnings growth.
 This could lead to better investment returns if the projected earnings growth materialized.

-• Unfavorable PEG: Conversely, a PEG ratio above 1 might suggest the stock was overvalued, as the price earnings were high relative to their growth rates.
-Lynch was cautious with stocks showing such a characteristic, often believing they posed higher risks for the investors.
+• Unfavorable PEG: Conversely, a PEG ratio above 1 might suggest the stock was overvalued, as the price-earnings were high relative to their growth rates.
+Lynch was cautious with stocks showing such characteristics, often believing they posed higher risks for investors.

 • Negative PEG: In cases where the future earnings growth was expected to be negative, the conventional PEG ratio might not apply or be meaningful.
 Lynch would typically avoid stocks with negative growth prospects since they did not align with his investment philosophy, which was focused on growth at a reasonable price.